 Without a shadow of doubt the humble corn snake is one of the most popular pet snakes for beginners and advanced keeps alike.

 They are fairly easy to care for and are quite a gentle and relaxed species which makes them perfect for some light handling.
+You may also want to know if you can feed you snake wild mice.

 In this article I am going to be answering a question which is asked a lot, can corn snakes swim?